aewshopping/ssg-deploy-test/src/posts/reviews/2023-09-08-review-pax.md

 - 🐄 the German frontier
 - 🕍 Judaea
 - 🌋 Pompeii (timed for the eruption of Vesuvius)
-- 🧙 Britain
+- 🧙‍♂️ Britain
 - 🦃 Bithynia and Pontus (nowadays West Turkey)
 - 🏖️ Mesopotamia
 - 🫒 Greece

-Each visit provides a vivid picture and helps us to appreciate the vast expanse of the Roman world - and just how much people moved around within it.
+Each location is vividly described and helps us to appreciate the vast expanse of the Roman world - and just how mobile people were within it.

 ### Sub-optimus Princeps